 There is a simple reminder from Stephen R. Covey's statement in his phenomenal book The 7 Habits of Highly Effective People about how to treat employees to achieve business goals: "Always treat your employees exactly as you want them to treat your best customers."

 Companies have many choices of ways to prosper their employees.
 Providing employee benefits is one of the mainstays.
 For some countries, the government even requires companies to provide certain benefits.
-In Indonesia, employee benefit is regulated in Presidential Regulation No. 64 of 2020, which requires companies to offer BPJS Health membership and employment.
 However, practically, some companies are still hesitant in implementing Employee Benefits, considering the costly expenditure.

 This article will cover: